VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

 The [development branch for v3.x](https://github.com/VonHeikemen/lsp-zero.nvim/tree/dev-v3) has been created (and is basically done).
-There is no release date for this just yet.
+I'm thinking on making `v3.x` the default branch on `September 20`.
 If you want to talk about the new changes [join the discussion about v3.x](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/286).

 ## How to get started